vdespa/automation-with-postman-course/course-notes.md

 - API tests are written using scripts
 - Postman uses JavaScript for writing tests
 - don't confuse JavaScript with Java, as they are two different programming languages
-- console.log can be used to write a message to the Postman console: `console.log(“Hello from the Tests!”);`
+- console.log can be used to write a message to the Postman console: `console.log("Hello from the Tests!");`

 ### Lesson 7 - Use the Postman console for debugging scripts